defold/doc/docs/en/manuals/message-passing.md

 ## Sending messages

-The mechanics of sending a message is, as we have seen above, very simple.
+The mechanics of sending a message are, as we have seen above, very simple.
 You call the function `msg.post()` which posts  your message to the message queue.
 Then, each frame, the engine runs through the queue and delivers each message to its target address.
 For some system messages (like `"enable"`, `"disable"`, `"set_parent"` etc) the engine code handles the message.
 The engine also produces some system messages (like `"collision_response"` on physics collisions) that are delivered to your objects.
 For user messages sent to script components, the engine simply calls a special Defold Lua function named `on_message()`.

 You can send arbitrary messages to any existing object or component and it is up to the code on the recipient side to respond to the message.
 If you send a message to a script component and the script code ignores the message, that is fine.
 The responsibility of dealing with messages is fully on the receiving end.